parkervg/blendsql/docs/index.md

 As a result, we can *Blend* together...

-- 🥤 ...operations over heterogeneous data sources (e.g. structured, unstructured, visual)
+- 🥤 ...operations over heterogeneous data sources (e.g. tables, text, images)
-- 🥤 ...the structured reasoning of SQL with the generalizable reasoning of LLMs
+- 🥤 ...the structured & interpretable reasoning of SQL with the generalizable reasoning of LLMs

 It can be viewed as an inversion of the typical text-to-SQL paradigm, where a user calls a LLM, and the LLM calls a SQL program.